itsidohirsh/.dotfiles/README.md

 ### Additions

+#### nvim
 - Couldn't find a way to autoinstall language parsers for treesiter in `nvim`
 - Inside `nvim` run `:TSInstall <language>` to install a language parser
 - To see all supported languages run `:TSInstallInfo`

+#### font
+- Couldn't find a way to auto setup the `Hack Nerd Font` as the default terminal font.
+- Change the font manually in the terminal's preferences to enjoy the full experience of the terminal using icons.

 ### Small issues